top of page

 You’ve Already Survived the Worst

 You have already made it through 100% of your worst days and nights.
 That alone makes you a survivor.
-But I want to speak to the part of you that doesn’t want to just survive anymore—you want to overcome.
+However, I wish to address the part of you that does not wish to merely survive anymore—you desire to overcome.

 And you can.